 Our Hunter Ring will start at 8 am with the three cross rail divisions.
 The Pleasure Division will follow no earlier than 9 am.
 The ring will be watered and dragged each week at the division break closest to 11:30 am.

-Certain divisions qualify for the Colonial Classic Horse Show to be held August 30-September 1, 2019, at the Harrisburg Farm Show Complex.
-Riders may qualify for this show by participating in the designated TMHS classes between May 26, 2019, and August 11, 2019.
+Certain divisions qualify for the Colonial Classic Horse Show.
+Riders may qualify for this show by participating in the designated TMHS classes.
 Look for the Colonial Classic logo in the TMHS prizelist to see which divisions qualify!

 Marshall and Sterling League classes are also offered.
-The M&S Finals will be held September 4-8, 2019, at HITS-on-the-Hudson, Saugerties, NY.
 TMHS offers the Bit'O'Straw Hunter Classic, the M&S Adult and Children's Medals, the Dover Saddlery Adult Medal, the Sore No-More Children's Medal and Pony Medals.
 Additional classes may be offered as requested.
 Three riders must compete to fill a class; non-members may compete.
 Only those riders currently members of M&S will have points count.
 Classes may be combined.

-The Jumper Ring will start no earlier than 8:30 am with the Itty Bitty Division; Level I Jumpers will not start before 11 am.
+The Jumper Ring will start at noon with the Itty Bitty Division.
 TMHS offers six jumper divisions.
 To encourage safe and effective riding, touches to count in classes 71 to 77.
 Itty Bitty riders must memorize only two courses – A and B. Course A will be run over cross rails, then Course B over cross rails, then Course A again over 2' verticals, then Course B again over 2' verticals.
 All other divisions will run over two tracks, A and B. The third class of the division will again run over Track A but with a 3” increase in fence height.
 Electronic timers will be used when possible.
 All courses become slightly more challenging as the season progresses.

-The Children's Ring will host five divisions this year and will begin at noon.
+The Children's Ring will host five divisions this year and will begin at 1 pm.
 Again this year, there will be shade tents for guests, a Competitor Tent with water, and a beautiful Awards Arch where photos may be taken by proud parents and grandparents.
 A revised prize list offers more options to those just beginning their riding career.
-This ring is available for Jumper warm up prior to 11:30 am.
+This ring is available for warm up prior to 12:30 am.